Board of Directors

 Green Burial Council International

-Ed Bixby, Director (Secretary), is the owner and operator of Steelmantown Green Burial Preserve in New Jersey.
+Ed Bixby, Director (Vice President), is the owner and operator of Steelmantown Green Burial Preserve in New Jersey.
 Ed has led presentations on green burial for numerous organizations and has provided educational training for both funeral directors and cemeterians.

 Merilynne Rush, Director, is a former home birth midwife and hospice nurse, is a Natural Death Care Educator who teaches individuals, families and groups about how to care for their deceased loved ones at home (home funeral).
 She is also a trained Advance Care Planning Facilitator through the Gunderson Health System.
 She was secretary of the National Home Funeral Alliance and founded and co-facilitates a monthly Death Café in Ann Arbor, Michigan.